parkermac/LO/daymovie/README.md

 ---

 `pinfo.py` is a module that defines several dicts with things like scaling factors, colormaps, long names, and colormap limits.

+---

+`ephem_functions.py` is a module of functions that make use of the ephem package, for things like knowing when sunrise and sunset are.